 - In a medium-large pot set over medium-low heat, melt together nut butter, honey, and coconut oil, stirring until smooth.
 Remove from stove and stir in oats and coconut.

 - Pour mixture into a 9- by 13-inch baking dish.
-Spread into an even layer, sprinkle with mini chocolate chips (if using), and firmly press down with the back of a spatula or clean hands.
+Spread into an even layer, sprinkle with mini chocolate chips (if using), and gently press down with the back of a spatula or clean hands.

 - Refrigerate for 2 hours or until firm.
 Slice into squares or bars (I like to cut 3 rows of 4 bars each) and remove from pan.
 Store granola bars in the refrigerator, either in an airtight container with wax paper separating the layers, or individually wrapped in plastic wrap.